-An exploration of the ideas central to sociology from the perspective of its historical and contemporary theories.
+An exploration of the ideas central to sociology and anthropology from the perspective of their historical and contemporary theories.
 Special attention is given to the implications of these ideas for understanding human social values.
 P: Jr. stdg.

 SOC 302 Research Methods in the Social Sciences (3) I